m-allanson/workbook-crafting-interpreters/notes/5-challenges.md

 NUMBER
 ```

-This looks like it describes object properties?
-I'm not certain that any of the above is correct!
+I'm not sure what this is describing.
+Half looks like function parameters, and half looks like object properties.
+Maybe it's related to classes?

 ---